-Overall FH rate of 2.2% in 2022/23 did not meet the target of < 1.6%.
-Percentages however have held steady due to organizational focus on reduction of worsening pressure ulcers for the last two years.
-It is noted that Agassiz-Harrison, Burnaby, Hope and South Surrey/White Rock are exceeding target with rates under 1.6%.
+Overall FH rate of 2.4% in 2023/24 year-to-date did not meet the target of < 1.6%.
+However, percentages have held steady due to organizational focus on reduction of worsening pressure ulcers for the last two years.
+It is noted that Agassiz-Harrison and Burnaby are exceeding target with rates under 1.6%, Delta and South Surrey/White Rock are performing close to the target.

 Care providers are aware of the many factors that contribute to the optimal health of residents living in long-term care.
-Fraser Health partners with care communities on an annual basis to review each care home's policies and practices related to maintaining healthy skin, proactive skin and wound breakdown prevention and management and provides onsite consultation, education, coaching and mentorship.
+Fraser Health partners with care communities on an annual basis to review each care home's policies and practices related to maintaining healthy skin, wound prevention and management, and provides on-site consultation, education, coaching and mentorship.
 In addition, a tracking system is in place with data monitored on an ongoing basis to identify areas of strength and improvement.
 Fraser Health has initiated the Save Our Skin (S.O.S.)
 Pressure Injury Prevention Collaborative Sept 2023 across the region to improve outcomes for residents by reducing pressure related injuries